Steve Wasserman MA (Cantab), MA Integ. Psych., MBACP, ISST (Accred)

 Generally, schemas develop from not having our core emotional needs met in childhood, adolescence, or sometimes later on in our lives.
 These core emotional needs include: secure attachments to others, autonomy, competence, a sense of identity, the freedom to express valid needs and emotions, spontaneity and play, as well as realistic limits and self-control.

-When our schemas get activated, either in relationships or due to life circumstances, it can often feel like a “part” of us has taken over in some way that feels disruptive.
+When our schemas get activated, either in relationships or due to life circumstances, it can often feel like a “part” of us has taken over in some way that feels disruptive or painful.

-Pixar's animated Inside Out film is a nice, simplified (but no less profound) version of this model:
+Pixar's animated Inside Out film is a nice, simplified taste of this model:

 IFS and Schema Therapy helps us to understand these parts better, find out which of our needs they’re trying to meet or compensate for, as well as giving us the tools to meet these needs in more healthy and fulfilling ways.